opatiny/chemexper-internship-workbook/projects/bioreactor/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 ## Packages used

-- `legoino-util`: to parse the logs (installed as a global variable)
+- `legoino-util`: to parse the logs (installed as a global variable in settings.js)
 - influxdb
 - gate
 - dashboard